Reciprocal Hyperbolic Series of Ramanujan Type: Evaluations of some reciprocal hyperbolic series

-In this section, we will prove our main results by using the residue theorem, transformations (\ref{2.23})-(\ref{2.25}) and some well-known results of Ramanujan and Berndt et al. First, we need to give the following two definitions.
+In this section, we will prove our main results by using the residue theorem, transformations \eqref{2.23}--\eqref{2.25} and some well-known results of Ramanujan, Berndt et al. First, we define a few auxiliary functions.